 Chả Ram Bắp

 Cha ram bap is a crispy and fried sweet corn with rice paper rolls.
-A rice paper with a mixture of egg, dried baby prawns is barbecued and then dipped into sweet and spicy sauce.
+A rice paper with a mixture of egg, dried baby prawns is barbecued and then dipped into a sweet and spicy sauce.
 When waiting for the dish, tourists will be served beforehand some herbs and fruits such as cucumber, carrots which are eaten with Cha ram bap.
 Drop off the food stalls along Nguyen Cong Tru Street.
 The price is only 20.000 VND per one.

 Bánh Ướt Gà